Ron Kohavi, PhD

 - Scientific Advisor to Trusted Opinion, 2007-2008.

 - Member of Technical Advisory Board, mySimon, 1999-2000 (until they were bought

-Microsoft's Artificial Intelligence and Research group.
-He was previously
+Microsoft's Cloud and AI group.
+He was previously a Distinguished

 He joined Microsoft in 2005 and founded the